|El Salvador 1982|

 AM/FW: Magico Gonzalez (El Salvador)

 His real name is Jorge Alberto Gonzalez.
 Some said that he would be ranked among the greatest players ever if he was born Brazilian or Argentine.
+He played for ANTEL and Independiente Nacional 1906 over the course of two seasons, before moving to Club Deportivo Fútbolistas Asociados Santanecos.
 He was a star at La Liga during the 1980's.
-He mainly plated for Cadiz.
-He led El Salvador to the first and only WC Finals in 1982.
+He mainly played for Cadiz.
+He led El Salvador to the first and only World Cup Finals in 1982.
 He had 62 caps.

-Sánchez is the second highest goalscorer of all time in the Guatemalan league.
+Oscar "Conejo" Sánchez is the second highest goalscorer of all time in the Guatemalan league.
 He is widely considered to be the greatest player from his country.
 He spent most of his career with Comunicaciones.
+He represented his country between 1976 and 1989.
 He helped his country to qualify for the Olympics in 1976.
+He played two games in Montreal.

 |Oscar "Conejo" Sánchez|